-Washington University encourages and gives full consideration to all applicants for admission, financial aid, and employment.
-The university does not discriminate in access to, or treatment or employment in, its programs and activities on the basis of race, color, age, religion, sex, sexual orientation, gender identity or expression, national origin, veteran status, disability or genetic information.
+Washington University encourages and gives full consideration to all applicants for admission, financial aid and employment.
+The university does not discriminate in access to, treatment in or employment in its programs and activities on the basis of race, color, age, religion, sex, sexual orientation, gender identity or expression, national origin, veteran status, disability or genetic information.

-From October until January 15, the application instructions for the upcoming fall semester are available on our Graduate Admissions webpage.
-Please note, candidates cannot apply for spring enrollment.
+The application instructions for the upcoming fall semester are available on our Graduate Admissions webpage.
+Please note that candidates cannot apply for spring enrollment.

-Admissions decisions are based on the applicant's portfolio, academic records, statement of objectives, and references.
+Admissions decisions are based on the applicant's portfolio, academic records, statement of objectives and references.
 Applicants may be admitted to the MFA program upon completion of the BFA degree or equivalent academic preparation.
-Specific requirements include a grade point average above 3.0 and good writing skills.
-We strongly suggest entering the program with a minimum of 9 credit hours of art history.
-No applicant will be considered for admission until all required items have been received by the Graduate School of Art.
+Specific requirements include a grade-point average of 3.0 or higher and good writing skills.

 International Student Admissions